aurakei/music-player/README.md

 ## Features

-- Add songs to the playlist
+- Add songs to the playlist.
-- Play, pause, skip, and control playback of songs
+- Play, pause, skip, and control playback of songs.
-- View song details such as title, artist, and release date
+- View song details such as title, artist, and release date.
-- Search for artists, bands, tracks, and podcasts
+- Search for artists, bands, tracks, and podcasts.
-- Customize the app with a dark mode option
+- Customize the app with a dark mode option.

 ## Future Development:
 In future updates, we plan to enhance the app with the following features: